funcompbio/practical2/practical2.md

 $ cut -f 1 -d ';' comarques_setmanal.csv | uniq | wc -l
       43
 ```
-Can you figure out to what corresponds this number?
+Do you know to what corresponds this number?

 In this case, duplicated lines were occurring in consecutively one after each
 other.
 However, if this were not the case, what do you think we could do before